 - Equipment and selection for drilling, drifting, production, raising, shaft sinking, loading and hauling.

-This course consists of 27 viewing sessions of 30-60 minutes each plus supporting figures, images and design tables, interactive course reviews and extensive reference material.
-Course duration is equivalent to approximately 30 hours of viewing.
+This course consists of 22 viewing sessions of 30-60 minutes each plus supporting figures, images and design tables, interactive course reviews and extensive reference material.
+Course duration is equivalent to approximately 20 hours of study.

 The course is integrated with several interactive mining tools including: